NavneethKirti90/almabetter-capstone-backend-project/README.md

 3. We are using MONGODB CLOUD for database

 HTTP request methods used in the project
-GET http://localhost:3000/ → The client will see the “Hello User!” message which is used to verify that application is working properly.
+GET http://localhost:3000/ → The client will see the “This capstone project is done by Navneeth kirti.” message which is used to verify that application is working properly.

 GET http://localhost:3000/subscribers → When the user hit this, endpoint /subscribers, the client will get an array of all subscribers in JSON format from the database where the data is stored in local MongoDB database.